Bios of Senior Judges and Staff

 In January 1991, Justice Cadra was appointed Magistrate for the Second Judicial District of the State of Alaska covering the predominantly Inupiaq Eskimo communities of Barrow, Nuiqsut, Kaktovuk, Anaktuvuk Pass, Atqasuk, Point Lay, Wainwright and the North Slope industrial complex of Kuparuk/ Prudhoe Bay.
 He served as Magistrate with the Alaska Court System for approximately five years.

 Justice Cadra seized the opportunity to come to the Marshall Islands as an Associate Justice on the High Court in October 1995.
 He was appointed Chief Justice of the High Court in April 1996 and served as Chief Justice until June 1999.
 He then accepted a position on Palau’s Land Court as Senior Judge and also served as a pro tem Justice on the appellate division of Palau’s Supreme Court until May 2003 where he returned to his home in Houston, Alaska.
 In September 2003, Chief Justice Cadra accepted his first 10-year appointment as Chief Justice of the Supreme Court.
-In January 2023, the Cabinet re-appointed Daniel N. Cadra to serve a third 10-year term as Chief Justice of the Supreme Court, commencing September 2023.
+In January 2023, the Cabinet re-appointed Daniel N. Cadra to serve a third 10-year term as Chief Justice of the Supreme Court, commending in September 2023 and ending in September 2033.

 Justice Cadra has attended several professional courses at the National Judicial College in Reno, Nevada (NJC), and the NJC has awarded him Certificates in Judicial Development in both General and Special Court Jurisdiction Trial Skills.